April 4, 2017

 “Connected health technology, including smart inhalers, has the ability to improve clinical outcomes, increase patient engagement, and lower the total cost of care by capturing real-time data about medication use by patients and seamlessly and securely sharing that data with health care providers,” said Dan Spors, chief commercial officer, HealthFactors.
 “Our collaboration with KBT blends decades of expertise in technology, engineering, research, health care delivery and pharmaceuticals to deliver patient-centered solutions.”

 This collaboration is not the first time KBT and HealthFactors have joined forces to address complex health conditions.
-The two companies are working with St. Paul-based RespirTech, creator of inCourage Airway Clearance Therapy, on connected technologies used in the treatment of cystic fibrosis and other chronic respiratory conditions.
+The two companies have partnered on connected technologies used to treat cystic fibrosis and other chronic respiratory conditions.

 “Breakthrough treatments for complex medical conditions are being driven by a marriage of leading-edge electronic and software technology and advanced algorithms that deliver information from devices to patients, health care providers, families and caregivers,” said Patrick Lichter, co-founder, president and chief technology officer of KBT.
 “This type of digital solution surrounds the patient and creates a truly connected experience that factors in all aspects of their lives and health care journey.”